aellerton/japng/README.md

 # Japng: Flexible Java-only PNG reader with APNG and Android support.

+## NOTE: NAME WILL BE CHANGING

+The name of this project will change because, as Issue #1 notes, an [older project](https://www.reto-hoehener.ch/japng/) of the same name exists.
+Although that project is closed-source and has a different objective, having two somewhat similar projects with the same name will be confusing.

 ## TL;DR

 A Java-only library for reading and processing PNG and APNG files.